marioy47/blog-site/src/projects/cusotm-headers-footers/index.md

 cover: custom-header-footer-featured.png
 date: 2019-11-26
 client: iHealthSpot
-tags: wordpress, webpack, php, bitbucket
+tags: wordpress, php, bitbucket, git
 summary: Allows you to add any type of code on the header or footer of a WP page
 ---